JuliaLang/julia/JuliaSyntax/README.md

 ### Design Opinions

-* Parser implementation should be independent from tree data structures so we have the `ParseStream` interface.
+* Parser implementation should be independent from tree data structures.
+So we have the `ParseStream` interface.
 * Tree data structures should be *layered* to balance losslessness with abstraction and generality.
 So we have `SyntaxNode` (an AST) layered on top of `GreenNode` (a lossless parse tree).
 We might need other tree types later.
-* Fancy parser generators are marginal for production compilers.
+* Fancy parser generators still seem marginal for production compilers.
 We use a boring but flexible recursive descent parser.

 # Examples